 - Then go to the downloadable PDF documents with the day-to-day riding details (maps, cue sheets, service directories, links to GPX and TCX files, etc) which are available on four other pages on this site that cover the westbound segments of the journey:

 - Part 1: Washington, DC to Ohio

 - Part 2: Ohio to the Mississippi River

 - Part 3: Mississippi River to Central Kansas

 - Part 4: Central Kansas to the Continental Divide

-And there’s another option — a TransAm eastern “connector” route that allows riders to join the original TransAm route near Eureka, KS and continue west from there, rather than following the entire eastern “express” route all the way to join the original TransAm route in northern Colorado.
+(1) A TransAm eastern “connector” route that allows riders to join the original TransAm route near Eureka, KS and continue west from there, rather than following the entire Eastern Express route all the way to join the original TransAm route in northern Colorado.

 Although there is currently only documentation for westbound rides on the route, you can use the online RideWithGPS website to reverse the daily route data.
 (Updated 6/19/2017)